-Key audit matters The key audit matters that we identified in the current year were: • Valuation of Claims outstanding - Incurred But Not Reported UK mesothelioma Materiality The materiality that we used in the current year was \$16.8m which was determined on the basis of 1% of total assets.
+Key audit matters

+The key audit matter that we identified in the current year was:

+Materiality The materiality that we used in the current year was \$15.7m which was determined on the basis of 1% of total assets.
 Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
+Significant changes in our approach There were no significant changes in our approach.